rudranshyt/new-flowers/README.md

 ## Overview

 This project is a simple web application designed for a Valentine's date.
-It includes features related to flowers and songs to make your Valentine's date special.
+It includes features related to hearts, flowers and songs to make your Valentine's date special.

 ## Features

 ### Flowers

-The application provides a warm and romantic atmosphere with a background gradient resembling a bouquet of flowers.
+The application provides a warm and romantic atmosphere with a background gradient resembling a sea of hearts.
 The color scheme is carefully chosen to evoke feelings of love and tenderness.
 Also includes a collection of specially selected songs.

 ## How to Use